ECTS

 - Gain detectors

-- IR spectral range: Background on IR: Planck's law, spectral emittance, atmospheric transmission window, thermal IR SWIR, MWIR, LWIR, VLWIR, multispectrality, choice of spectral bands, thermal contrast criteria for imaging, order of magnitude.
+- IR spectral range: IR background information: Planck's law, spectral emissivity, atmospheric transmission window, SWIR, MWIR, LWIR, VLWIR thermal IR, multispectrality, choice of spectral bands, thermal contrast criteria for imaging, orders of magnitude.
 IR photodetectors versus thermodetectors.

 - IR cameras